IvoKara/laravel-docker-installer/README.md

 ./setup.sh
 ```

+This step copies the `laravel-sail-installer.sh` to your `~/.local/bin` directory
+under the name `laravel` making it accessible for the _current user only_.

+If you prefer to make it accessible for the whole system you can manually move the
+installer script to `/usr/local/bin` (root privileges needed).

-And you are now ready to go!
+**After this you are ready to go!**

 ## Usage
-The above scenario just copies the `laravel-sail-installer.sh` to your `usr/local/bin` directory
-under the name `laravel` in order to be accessible in the whole system.

-To create your Laravel + Sail project simply type:
+To create your conteinerized Laravel project with Sail simply type:

 ```bash
 laravel new example-app